jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (7) In this section, legal practitioner means a barrister or solicitor of the High Court, and references to a legal practitioner include a firm or an incorporated law firm (within the meaning of the Lawyers and Conveyancers Act 2006) in which he or she is, or is held out to be, a partner, director, or shareholder.

 ### 20B No requirement to disclose tax advice document
-(1) A person (called in this section and sections 20C to 20G an information holder) who is required under 1 or more of sections 16 to 19 or under a discovery obligation to disclose information in relation to the information holder or another person is not required to disclose a document that is a tax advice document for the person to whom the information relates.
+(1) Despite anything in the Search and Surveillance Act 2012, a person (called in this section and sections 20C to 20G an information holder) who is required under 1 or more of sections 16 to 19 or under a discovery obligation to disclose information in relation to the information holder or another person is not required to disclose a document that is a tax advice document for the person to whom the information relates.
 (2) A document is eligible to be a tax advice document for a person if the document— (a) is confidential; and
   (b) is created by—